Occupational and Speech Therapy

 7 Senses Therapy

-Was developed by husband and wife Occupational Therapists, Alex and Lauren Flores.
+Was developed by husband and wife Occupational Therapists, Lauren and Alex Flores.
 They both graduated from the University of Florida (Go Gators!) with a Master's in Occupational Therapy.
-They wanted to create an outstanding therapy clinic that would be known for individualized therapy, an Animal-Assisted Therapy program, and a sensory store so parents can purchase therapy items to use with their children at home!
+They wanted to create an outstanding therapy studio that would be known for individualized therapy, an exceptional Animal-Assisted Therapy program, and a baby and kids shop so parents can purchase educational and sensory items to use with their children at home!

 completed various internships in the fields of orthopedic rehabilitation, spinal cord injury, and traumatic brain injury.
 He thoroughly enjoyed the time spent at the National Rehab Hospital in Washington, D.C. and the Florida School for the Deaf and Blind in St. Augustine, FL.
 Here, he was trained in working with children with visual and hearing impairments as well as aquatic therapy.
 Alexis has used his knowledge regarding Occupational Therapy to affect the lives of people and improve their ability to enjoy their life.
 "I want to take away the limitations people set, and reveal their amazing abilities."
 He has always wanted to open an innovative therapy clinic that brings the latest evidenced based therapy to the community.
 He feels it is very important for children to gain functional life skills so they can be more independent!
-He is currently a private advisor and teacher for the College Internship Program in Brevard County.
+He is currently focusing on executive functionin

 Lindsey Johnson, COTA/L

 Lindsey Johnson graduated from Keiser University in 2013 with high

 honors and previously worked at an early intervention center for 5

 years.
 She has been a therapist at 7 Senses Kids since 2015 and

 working with children and their families is her passion.
 Lindsey enjoys